 So nice to meet you!
-First, the professional media bio (ooh, fancy)…
+First, the professional bio (’cause I’m fancy like that)

-Linda Ly is the founder and creative force behind the award-winning blog Garden Betty.
+Linda Ly is the founder and creative force behind the award-winning site Garden Betty.

 Garden Betty has been honored as the “Best Gardening Blog” by Country Living and a “Top 10 Gardening Blog” by Better Homes and Gardens.